 Tyler police arrest Texaco station robber wearing surgical mask

-It happened in the last hour at the Texaco station at east Fifth Street and Loop 323.
+It happened at around 8:30 p.m. at the Texaco station at east Fifth Street and Loop 323.
 Police say a white man wearing a surgical mask went into the gas station, and handed the store clerk a note.

 Comments